 Whenever we use any sort of online communication software such as Google Hangouts or take a Zoom call, there is always the dreaded background noise that could make it difficult to hear the person on the other end.
 Thankfully, there are software programs or apps like Krisp that help resolve that.

 It has been a while since most of us have been working from home.
 However many may have found the internet connection and speeds are less than ideal.
 With all the different devices at home consuming the bandwidth during the day is no wonder.

 Paul Krugman, the Nobel Prize-winning economist, famously (or should we say, infamously) declared in 1998 that the internet would have an effect on the world economy which would ultimately be “no greater than a fax machine’s.”

-They say covid19 brought the world has come to a grinding halt.
+They say the covid19 pandemic brought the world to a grinding halt.
 The reality is that the world has not missed a spin.
 It is us, the human race that has haltered the routines.
-Our meandering existence on the planet has come to an unexpected stop.
+Maybe we were forced to.
+Though the point is the meandering existence on the planet has come to an unexpected pitstop.

 Through 2019 the GoneVoIP platform received more than half-million visitors.
 In general, the visits tend to be spread over the more than 560 internet and phone service providers found in the GoneVoIP platform.
 With this, there are trends and patterns, which the GoneVoIP team of specialists has sorted for you to observe.

 Whether you are starting a brand new business or you are looking at making some changes to a business you have run for a long time, it is never a bad idea to think long and hard about every decision- top-down, bottom-up.